 By: Attorney Samuel J. Spurney

-This post is provided for informational purposes only and by its very nature is general.
+This blog post is provided for informational purposes only and by its very nature is very general.
 This information is not intended as legal advice.